JoakimEdin/explainable-medical-coding/README.md

 # ⚠️ Known issues
 * IGR, TM and PGD require a lot of gpu memory and compute to train.
 Smaller machines may not be capable of training them.
 You can use a smaller batch-size using the --max_batch_size parameter.
 However, a small machine may not fit a batch size of 1 for these adversarial training strategies.
+* LIME and KernelSHAP are extremely slow.
+We used the Captum implementation which only supports multi-class classification.
+For each class, the code performs 3*total_number_of_tokens forward passes.
+For 6,000 tokens documents with 15 medical codes, this is 6,000*15*3 = 270,000 forward passes.
+It would be possible to implement these methods for multi-label classification to calculate the impact on all classes simultaneously like we did for Occlusion@1.
+This would result in 6,000*3 = 18,000 forward passes instead.

 # Acknowledgement
 Thank you, Jonas Lyngsø, for providing the template for making the datasets in explainable_medical_coding/datasets/.